CjJordan/lp-template/template.md

 - Student Do ( 10 min )
 - Instructor Review ( 5 min )

 This is best for concept or task that has two parts.
-For example when teaching CSS animations, first teach students keyframes and allow learners to apply the new concept.
+For example when teaching CSS animations, first teach keyframes and allow learners to apply the new concept.
 Then demo multistep animations and give learners an opprtunity to apply this new layer.

 This can also be useful for complex concepts.
 The first activity is a monkey-see-monkey-do activity.
-The second activity provides students a more challenging application.
+The second activity provides learners a more challenging application.

 #### The Mini Project
 - Instructor Do ( 10 min )